Root-canalled teeth and disturbed carbohydrate metabolism

 Higher amounts of sugar in the blood and urine of endodontic patients

-Dentist Dr. Weston A. Price (1870-1948, see summary of his research findings) did in-depth research into the systemic effects of (necessarily infected) root-canal-treated teeth and found among other things increased levels of lymphocytes (white blood cells), with a whopping 58 percent rise in rabbits.
+Dentist Dr. Weston A. Price (1870-1948, see summary of his research findings) did in-depth research into the systemic effects of (necessarily infected) teeth after root canal treatment and found among other things increased levels of lymphocytes (white blood cells), with a whopping 58 percent rise in rabbits.

 Among Dr. Price's results from thousands of blood tests performed on patients and animals infected with root-filled teeth, the following will be of particular interest to people battling with high blood sugar issues.

 In 55 endodontic patients tested by Dr Price, he found a statistically significant disturbance in their carbohydrate metabolism accompanied by hyperglycemia and glycosuria (higher amounts of sugar in their blood and urine, respectively).

 Later researchers - E. Cheraskin, MD, DMD, MA and W.M.
 Ringsdorf, Jr., DMD, MS - confirmed Dr. Price's above findings by reporting in the Journal of Oral Medicine evidence of disturbed carbohydrate metabolism found in patients who had had endodontic treatment.

 Their four papers on the subject were published between 1968 and November 1987, three of which are referenced on the official PUBMED biomedical database: